Douglas College > Study at Douglas > Register > Canadian students > Assessment testing > Frequently asked questions about assessment services

 Yes.
 An English language dictionary in book form only is permitted for the Computer-based English Assessment.
 (Electronic or translation dictionaries, or thesaurus/dictionaries or synonym/dictionaries are not permitted.
 No dictionaries with built in sentence structure, grammar, punctuation usage, or writing styles.
 Please check the front, middle and back to ensure these are not included, as they will not be permitted).

-As soon as you know you can't make the assessment test appointment, call the Registrar's Office at 604 527 5478 or TTY 604 527 5317.
+As soon as you know you can't make the assessment test appointment, call the Registrar's Office at 604 527 5478.
 You will need to re-book your appointment as soon as possible.
 Failure to cancel your assessment with 24 (business) hours notice may result in the assessment being counted toward your four (4) month waiting period prior to being retested.
 Please note: some closed programs have different criteria for retesting.

 All of the assessments are standardized timed tests.
 Please ensure you are early or on time as late arrivals are not permitted into the lab/testing room under any circumstances once the door is closed and the assessment has started.
 Late arrivals for Individualized Assessments may not be accommodated.

-Phone 604 527 5478 or TTY 604 527 5317 24 (business) hours prior to the assessment to reschedule an appointment at either the New Westminster or Coquitlam (David Lam) Campus.
-You can also use the self-serve on-line assessment registration by clicking on-line assessment registration.
+Phone 604 527 5478 within 24 (business) hours prior to the assessment to reschedule an appointment at either the New Westminster or Coquitlam (David Lam) Campus.

 Check to see if you have met the prerequisites (listed in the Douglas College Catalogue) for your course/program.
 You can do this by reviewing your high school transcript.
 If you have applied to a closed enrolment program, the Admissions Officer will send you a letter informing you of all testing that will be required.
 You can also check with an Academic Advisor by phoning 604 527 5478.